What is a Price Quote?

 Detailed Description of Goods or Services: This section should provide a thorough explanation of the products or services being offered, ensuring the client has a complete understanding of what they are considering purchasing.
 This description might include specifications, models, or variations of the products.

 Pricing Details: An itemized breakdown of costs associated with each product or service, including unit prices, quantities, and any bulk discount pricing.
-It's essential to be transparent about how each item contributes to the total cost.
+It's vital to be transparent about how each item contributes to the total cost.

 Total Cost: A clear and unambiguous statement of the total amount due from the client, including the sum of all the individual items listed in the pricing details.